Fleafa/bushido-risen-sun/content/Rulebook/The Rules/Actions.md

 Models in BtB with an Enemy model may not declare Actions or [[Ki Feats]] with the ==noBtB== icon.

 If a model performs an action with the ==NoMove== icon then it may not perform a walk alongside the action.
-The [[Active Player]] chooses which model they are activating (the [[Activating Model]]) and what Simple or Complex action the model will take.
+The [[Rulebook/definitions/terms_concepts 1/Active Player]] chooses which model they are activating (the [[Rulebook/definitions/terms_concepts 1/Activating Model]]) and what Simple or Complex action the model will take.

 Remember Exhausted models cannot be chosen to activate, but can still participate in Melee Exchanges if Targeted by a Charge or selected for a Melee action.